bhaskarborah/Marketing_Data_Analysis/README.md

 The source of the dataset is:
 https://www.kaggle.com/jackdaoud/marketing-data?select=marketing_data.csv

-The column description of the dataset is as below:
+The dataset contains 28 columns of data which are

 | Column Name            | Column Description                                                  |
 | ------------------- | ------------------------------------------------------------ |